 You can earn trust, fill information gaps, and start the sales process for your funeral home all while providing information people need as they make their arrangements.

 This is called content marketing.
-You can use your website blog, website articles, email newsletters, and downloads to inform and nurture prospective clients.
+You can use your website blog, website articles, email newsletters, videos, and downloads to inform and nurture prospective clients.

 For example, many funeral homes offer a report on funeral pre-planning.
 This is usually a download that requires people to leave an email.
 From there, you can send a newsletter with advice, updates, and links to your latest blog articles.